-Twenty-five years ago, the U.S. women won basketball gold, and established a legacy
+Twenty-five years ago, the U.S. women won basketball gold and established a legacy

 “Our history here in women’s basketball is so filled with so many Black bodies that for this to be happening in 2021, to me, is long overdue, but we’re proud,” Staley said.

 Said Rebecca Lobo, now an ESPN analyst: “Female athletes and female athletes of color have made that charge, pushed for it.
 When we played, society was different.
-There wasn’t a lot of pushing to accepted in a way that wasn’t mainstream.
-Now, you’re seeing strong, powerful women, not just as it related to their athletic bodies, but a power of personality and conviction.
+There wasn’t a lot of pushing to be accepted in a way that wasn’t mainstream.
+Now you’re seeing strong, powerful women, not just as it related to their athletic bodies, but a power of personality and conviction.
 I can’t be more proud of what it has become.
 They’re speaking out, holding to their convictions, pursuing social justice.
-I’m so happy they’re empowered in a way that wasn’t the case 25 years ago, or even 10 or 15 years ago.”
+I’m so happy they’re empowered in a way that wasn’t the case 25 years ago or even 10 or 15 years ago.”

 The stars from 1996 decline to accept too much credit.
 They focus on what the experience meant to them.
 They don’t remember feeling pressure as much as a commitment to prove a point after the United States had stumbled to a bronze medal in 1992.
 There were moments of anxiety.
 Azzi recalls Lisa Leslie being unable to eat breakfast before the first Olympic game.
 Azzi couldn’t take a bite, either.
 The players felt for VanDerveer, their detailed, cerebral coach who would bear the burden if they somehow lost.